 QROPS Sweden.
 British Expats Can Avoid Tax on Their Private Pensions

-British expats living in Sweden or wishing to retire in Sweden can now transfer their pension offshore into a QROPS Sweden to avoid UK taxes and choose the currency of their pensions.
+British expats living in Sweden or wishing to retire in Sweden can now transfer their pension offshore into a QROPS in Sweden to avoid UK taxes and either transfer their pension from GBP to SEK or choose the currency of their pensions.
 British expats living or working in Sweden can take advantage of their offshore status and transfer their UK pension offshore to somewhere secure like Malta or New Zealand and will no longer have to pay UK taxes on their pension if they stay offshore.
 The main benefit of a QROPS is to avoid the 45% tax upon death in the UK post-75 if you are drawing your pension which means 100% of your pension pot can be paid as a lump sum to your loved ones.

 For example, your current pension assumes a pension income in the UK of £10,000 per year.
 Depending on the pension scheme you hold, if you died in the UK for example with a DB pension scheme, your wife may get £5,000 per year as a pension and then this income would likely die with her.
 A move to a QROPS would mean your wife would get approximately £200,000 as a lump sum upon death which could be used to pay off a mortgage or put the kids through university.

-Swedish expats who have worked in the UK and now live abroad can also move their pension to a QROPS to lower their tax bill as a QROPS in Malta is taxed in Malta and not Sweden.
+Swedish expats who have worked in the UK and now live abroad can also move their pension to a QROPS to lower their tax bill and avoid the death tax in the UK.

 Why live or retire in Sweden as a British expat?
 Why move into a QROPS?